Applications Open: April 15, 2024

 - District purchasing guidelines must be followed.
 No exceptions.

 - Applications WILL NOT be accepted for food items, stipends, salaries, cost of substitute teachers or capital improvements.

-- Once your application is complete print a copy for your records and submit it.
+- Once your application is complete, print a copy for your records and submit it.
 (It is a good idea to save your application in a word document as well).
-A confirmation e-mail will be sent.
-If you do not receive an e-mail you may follow up with the Foundation at 523-0144.
+A confirmation message will display once it has been successfully submitted.